Here are a few links to resources for research and further study on many Jerusalem-related topics.

 - Timeline Israel-Palestine conflict (BU; pdf)

-Note: I’ve placed books owned by Mugar library on reserve for this course.
+The following titles should be available at Mugar Library.
 If you cannot find one of these titles on reserve, please check the BU online library (“millennium”) catalogue.
 It may either be on order, available online, or owned by another BU library (School of Theology library that does not place titles on reserve for CAS classes).
 Please do not check out books owned by the library that are not on reserve, so that others can access them as well.

 Abu El Haj, Facts on the Ground (Chicago 2002) (An anthropological study of the modern Israeli community of archeological scholars responsible for excavating in Jerusalem and elsewhere in Israel, their cultural practices and ideological commitments.
 A much debated, controversial book.)